gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.SpriteReferenceExt.md

 ## SpriteReferenceExt.GetGUID(this SpriteReference) Method

-(Cross-Game compatible) Returns's the GUID of this SpriteReference
+Returns's the GUID of this SpriteReference

 ```csharp
 public static string GetGUID(this Assets.Scripts.Utils.SpriteReference spriteReference);